SibasishTripathyy/jupyter-notebook-test-repo/README.md

 # jupyter-notebook-test-repo
-Just testing how to notebook looks in github
+Just testing how a notebook looks in github

 To see the notebook with enabled Javascript and all other funtionalities just go to